 2013 Portfolio

-By 2016, I had reorganized and refined the above into this more presentable form.
+By 2016, I had reorganized and refined the above into a more presentable form.
 In the screenshots below, you can see it is the ancestor of the current 2026 version.
 The new homepage was fully dedicated to portfolio highlights, and each portfolio entry had its own page.

 2016 Home